TheTechnobear/SSP/releases/README.txt

 ## Documentation
 this packages contains a docs directory with a file for each plugin which contains details about how to use each plugin

-note: .md files, are markdown documents that are plain text, so can be read with any text editor. however, the extra 'markup' (as in this document) allow for

 ## License
 These plugins are released as open source, under a GPL agreement, please see the LICENSE file.